NIDRA v0.2.3 - super simple sleep scoring

 Installation

-The easiest way to use NIDRA on Windows is via the portable, ready-to-go executable which requires no installation.
+The easiest way to use NIDRA on Windows is to download the portable self-extracting archive which requires no installation.

 Note: due to the restrictive environment of Windows, you may see a "Search on app store" popup window.
 Click "No".
 You may also see the blue Smartscreen warning.
-In that case click "run anyway".
+In that case click "More info" and then "run anyway".
 Should this fail, try installing via pip (see below).

 Windows: